mace098/SLHSCENTERSTAGE/README.md

 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

 ## Add your name here!
-Nahin, Jonah, Joey, Johannett  Russell, Sara
+Nahin, Jonah, Joey, Johannett, Russell, Sara
 ## Requirements
 We are all using android studio (giraffe), download it from here https://developer.android.com/studio